MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ### URL Protocol Handling

 URLs can be used to define more than just links to web pages and web content using the HTTP or FTP protocol - they can be used to describe links to anything you can codify into a schema.
-For example, the mailto:// protocol is used to desicribe an email and the operating system can decide which application should handle that protocol.
+For example, the `mailto://` protocol is used to desicribe an email link and the operating system or browser can decide which application or site should handle that protocol.
 You can learn more about existing browser based support for [web based protocol handling here](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler/Web-based_protocol_handlers).

 This feature allows you to register a PWA with the host operating system via the web app manifest, declaring that it can handle a specific URL protocol.
 After registering a PWA as a protocol handler, when a user clicks on a hyperlink with a specific scheme like `mailto://`, `ms-word://` or `web+music://` from a browser or a native app, the registered PWA would be activated by the operating system and receive the URL.